openaps/docs/docs/docs/Gear Up/edison-explorer-board.md

   * You may need to hunt for an Edison as supplies of them are dwindling - if you get it as part of a "kit" (i.e. breakoutboard + Edison), keep in mind _you'll still need to get the Explorer Board Block from Hamshield_.

   * **Note:** If you are doing Option 1 (an Edison from wherever you can find it) - you are getting an UNFLASHED Edison.
-Not a big deal - flashing it with jubilinux is just a few more steps (~15 minutes) - but remember you'll need to start with the flashing instructions.
-Follow the [steps for flashing](http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html).
+Not a big deal - flashing it with jubilinux is just a few more steps (~15 minutes) - but remember you'll need to start with the [flashing instructions](<../Build Your Rig/step-1-flashing>).

 * Option 2 - (previously [buy an Edison that is already flashed with jublinux when supplies were available](https://enhanced-radio-devices.myshopify.com/products/intel-edison-w-jubilinux).
-If you get a pre-flashed Edison, you can start with [step 2](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html).
+If you get a pre-flashed Edison, you can start with [step 2](<../Build Your Rig/step-2-wifi-dependencies>).

 ### Lithium-ion polymer (LiPo) battery or other battery supply